nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 greet();
 ```

 :pencil2: Run the code and you should see your message printed to the console.
 This confirms that `this` inside a function and `global` is the same object.

-(This is weird and scary, and a good rule of thumb in JavaScript is that whenever the language does not know what to do with a value you declare, it will put it on the global scope and go about its business.
+(This is weird and scary, and a good rule of thumb in JavaScript is that whenever the language does not know what to do with a value you declare, it will put it on the global scope and go about it's business.
 A lot of the "magic" in JavaScript and it's "It Just Works" functionality is also the same thing - it just puts your mess on the global scope.
 While this is helpful (it doesn't crash), it is a source of a lot of misunderstandings and bad practices.
 We always want to avoid the global scope if possible).

 ## 1.1 - Strict mode

 You probably noticed that the description of _Global context_ and _Function context_ above was identical.
 Well, that changes when we use _Strict Mode_.

-As described earlier, _Strict mode_ is something we can enable to make the language stricter and safer.
+As described earlier in exercise 3, _Strict mode_ is something we can enable to make the language stricter and safer.

+Strict mode can be enabled both globally for an entire script like we did in exercise 3, or in a function.

 When we enable strict mode in a function, the function's `this` context changes.

-:pencil2: Enable strict mode in the function you made.
+:pencil2: Enable strict mode in the function you made by adding `'use strict'` inside the function.

 :pencil2: Run the code again.

 You should now see the error `TypeError: Cannot read property 'YOUR_VARIABLE' of undefined` in the console.
 So what happened?